AdamGoldbraikh/Action-Segmentation-Using-Kinematic-Data/README.md

-# Kinematic Data-Based Action Segmentation for Surgical Applications
+# Action Segmentation Using Kinematic Data and Its Applications
 This manuscript is presently being reviewed by a peer-reviewed journal.